yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 * Detect and mask text from an image
 * Use the generated mask as holes to repair the image

+## Current Stage

+#### Text segmentation

+I train several version of Mobile Net V2 with various settings and check points, but none of them works perfect even on my training images.
+The problem might be the model's size since resnet 50 & 101, which have more than 10x numbers of  parameters, have much better performance records.
+Another problem is that models are pre-trained on photos from the real word, but my training images are completely different.
+For example, ImageNet's mean and std (RGB) are [[0.485, 0.456, 0.406] and [0.229, 0.224, 0.225]](https://github.com/tonylins/pytorch-mobilenet-v2/issues/9), but images from [Danbooru2017](https://www.gwern.net/Danbooru2017#rsync), which are similar to my training samples,  have mean [ 0.4935,  0.4563,  0.4544] and std [0.3769,  0.3615,  0.3566].
+Transfering learning might not work well [Torralba & Efros, 2011](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.208.2314&rep=rep1&type=pdf).
+Thus, I am training a Mobile Net V2 from scratch on over 100k images from Danbooru2017.
+I hope it works. ~~Training  resnet 101 is expensive.~~

 # Models
 Targeted users generally don't have high spec GPUs or CPUs, so I aim to use/customize fast and memory efficient deep neural nets.